soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 #### Prepsoil portal

 [Prepsoil](https://prepsoil.eu/knowledge-hub){target=_blank} is build on a headless CMS.
 The CMS at times provides an API to retrieve datasets, knowledge items, living labs, lighthouses and communities of practice.
 The API provides minimal metadata, incidentally a DOI is included.
 DOI is used to capture additional metadata from OpenAire.

+#### News feeds

+From the project websites mentioned at <https://mission-soil-platform.ec.europa.eu/project-hub/funded-projects-under-mission-soil> a harvester algorythm fetches the contents of the RSS feed, if the website provides one.
+The harvested entries are stored on a database.

 ### Metadata Harmonization